AaronBarbosa12/RNN_QAOA/README.md

 * How to use Tensorflow, Tensorflow Quantum, and perform quantum computing simulations with Google's Cirq
 * How the QAOA works from a physics and a computational perspective
 * How metalearning works from a computational and mathematical perspective
-* How to implement a metalearner from scratch in tensorflow
+* How to implement a metalearner from scratch in Tensorflow
-* How to build custom models in tensorflow
+* How to build custom models in Tensorflow